Haleys-comet2006/Geoguessr-Timezone-Overlay/README.md

 https://github.com/ringsaturn/tzf-wasm

 The timezone data is bundled with the extension, so coordinate lookups do not require an external API.

-The currently bundled timezone data version can be seen in the browser console when the extension initializes.

 ### timezone-boundary-builder